AdamPaternostro/Azure-Databricks-Dev-Ops/README.md

 ## Potential Improvements
+- This does not deleted items removed from source control from the Databricks workspace.
+At the end of each script you would need to add code to get a list of items and then remove any that are no longer under source control.
 - Have the dev ops pipeline test for the existance of a KeyVault if you want to eliminate the Mode parameter (Intialize-KeyVault | Databricks)
 - Seperate the tasks into another repo and call then from this pipeline.
 This would make the tasks more re-useable, especially accross many differnet Git repos.
    - See https://docs.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops#use-other-repositories